Dhilluku Dhuddu (film series)

 Dhilluku Dhuddu (initialism as DD) is an Indian Tamil-language horror comedy film series.
 In the film series stars Santhanam.
 While the first two films were directed by Rambhala, the third film was directed by S. Prem Anand.
 The film series consists of unrelated horror stories.
 All of the films in the film series are noted for being commercially successful films featuring Santhanam as a lead actor.

 Production

 After the success of Dhilluku Dhuddu (2016), Rambhala subsequently worked on Dhilluku Dhuddu 2 (2019), a sequel to his first film, with the same technical team and Santhanam.
 He revealed that he was keen to explore some ideas written for the original that he was unable to feature owing to time constraints.

-In 2023, the third film titled as DD Returns previously title Dhilluku Dhuddu 3.
+In 2023, the third film titled as DD Returns (Dare Demons Returns) previously title Dhilluku Dhuddu 3.
 The film take over Rambhala's assistant S. Prem Kumar of the project as film director.

-In 2025, the fourth film announced on 21 January 2025, coinciding with Santhanam's birthday, titled as DD Next Level, changed title to Devil's Double Next Level.
+In 2025, the fourth and final film announced on 21 January 2025, coinciding with Santhanam's birthday, titled as DD Next Level, changed title to Devil's Double Next Level.